 Who Is Madeleine McCann?

-Madeleine McCann was a three-year-old British toddler when she went missing on the evening of May 3, 2007 during a family holiday trip in Portugal.
+Madeleine McCann was a 3-year-old British toddler when she went missing on the evening of May 3, 2007, during a family holiday trip in Portugal.
 Her parents, Kate and Gerry McCann, were considered suspects during the height of the investigation by the Portuguese police but have since been cleared.
 The McCanns have used private investigators in addition to the Portuguese investigation, and in 2011 they received even more assistance by Scotland Yard, which launched its own inquiry, called Operation Grange.
-Even though the 10th anniversary of her disappearance passed in May 2017, Madeleine McCann is still one of the most famous missing-persons cases in the U.K. and in Portugal.
+Even though the 10th anniversary of her disappearance passed in May 2017, Madeleine is still one of the most famous missing-persons cases in the U.K. and in Portugal.